-Child Development Associate
+Child Development Associate Credential

-Successful completion means you are able to:
+Receiving the CDA Crendential means you are able to:

-- Establish and maintain a safe, healthy learning environment
+- Establish and maintain a safe, healthy learning environment for young children

-- Advance physical and intellectual competence
+- Advance the physical and intellectual competence of young children

 - Support social and emotional development and to provide positive guidance

 - Establish positive and productive relationships with families